ermoca/cv-omeka/_posts/2023-05-16-cover-letter.md

 I discovered Omeka while looking for opportunities to contribute to the future of museums and online exhibits, idealy with open-source solutions.

+My greatest strength resides in my versatility : from UX design to customer support, from system administration to responsive UI, from ever-learning student to experimented teacher.

 If you are interested in my profile, I would be delighted to join your team.
 Have a nice day.

 Erica